Skip to content

 The Protocol: How to execute

-If you are a Founder-CEO approaching an exit window (12-24 months out), your job is not to sell the company.
+If you are a Founder approaching an exit window (12-24 months out), your job is not to sell the company.
 Your job is to make the company sellable.
 Here is the division of labor:

 1. Hire a 'Gold' Banker, Not a Broker